AxiomaticAxolotl/GtR/README.md

+# NOTE: This is a fork of https://github.com/ecm85/GtR
+Changes in this fork:
+* Reverted back to the last commit pre web version commit so that it can be run locally
+* More detailed images (don't remember where I got them...)
+* Line breaks, font size, card sizes have been adjusted to fit "US Game size" (2.2"x3.43" / 55.9x87.1mm)
+* Promo cards added

 # GtR Printing Guide
 This guide will attempt to walk through the steps needed to generate files for Glory to Rome.